Azure Compute Explained: A Simple Guide to Microsoft's Cloud Powerhouse

 Best Practices for Performance

-• Leverage Storage Tiers: Not all data requires high-performance storage.
-Use Azure's storage tiers effectively.
-[22] For VMs, use Premium SSDs for production workloads that need high IOPS and low latency, but use Standard SSDs or HDDs for less critical dev/test environments.
-For blob storage, use lifecycle management policies to automatically move data from the 'Hot' tier to 'Cool' or 'Archive' tiers as it ages and is accessed less frequently, which can lead to massive cost savings.
-[24]
+- Use Smart Storage: Not all your data needs blazing-fast, expensive storage.
+Be strategic.
+Use Premium SSDs for your production databases that need speed, but stick to Standard SSDs or even HDDs for dev/test environments.
+For file storage, use lifecycle policies to automatically move older, less-accessed data from the 'Hot' tier to the cheaper 'Cool' or 'Archive' tiers.
+I've seen this cut storage bills by over 70%.

 Implementing Robust Monitoring

-You can't optimize what you can't measure.
-A comprehensive monitoring strategy is non-negotiable.
+You can't fix what you can't see.
+A solid monitoring strategy is absolutely essential.

 DevOps, Automation, and High Availability